Why Discord, Pinterest, Moz and Bleacher Report use Elixir. Case studies

 If you are still curious if Elixir is a right choice for your company, don’t hesitate to take part in our Free Elixir Course.

 A big 'thank you' goes out to Michał Buszkiewicz for quality checking and valuable contribution to this article.
-And to Kuba Bakalarczyk for awesome graphic.
+And to Kuba Bakalarczyk for an awesome graphic.